Roberto Cofresí: Challenge to the West Indies Squadron

 On February 10, 1825, Cofresí plundered the sloop Neptune.
 The merchant ship, with a cargo of fabric and provisions, was attacked while its dry goods were unloaded at dockside in Jobos Bay.
-Neptune was owned by Salvador Pastorisa, who was supervising the unloading.
+Neptune was owned by Salvador Pastoriza, who was supervising the unloading.
 Cofresí began the charge in a sloop, opening musket fire on the crew, and Pastoriza fled in a rowboat.
 Despite a bullet wound, Pastoriza identified four of the eight to ten pirates (including Cofresí).
 An Italian living in Puerto Rico, Pedro Salovi, was reportedly second-in-command during the attack.
 The pirates pursued and shot those who fled.
 Cofresí sailed Neptune out of Jobos Port, a harbor in Jobos Bay (near Fajardo), and adopted the sloop as a pirate ship.

 Guayama mayor Francisco Brenes doubled his patrol.
 Salovi was soon arrested, and informed on his shipmates.
 Hernández Morales led another sloop, intercepting Beagle off Vieques.
 After a battle, the pirate sloop was captured and Hernández Morales was transported to St. Thomas for trial.
 After being sentenced to death, he escaped from prison and disappeared for years.
 According to a St. Thomas resident, on February 12, 1825, the pirates retaliated by setting fire to a town on the island.
 That week, Neptune captured a Danish schooner belonging to W. Furniss (a company based in Saint Thomas) off the Ponce coast with a load of imported merchandise.
 After the assault, Cofresí and his crew abandoned the ship at sea.
 Later seen floating with broken masts, it was presumed lost.
 Some time later Cofresí and his crew boarded another ship owned by the company near Guayama, again plundering and abandoning her.
 Like its predecessor, it was seen near Caja de Muertos (Dead Man's Chest) before disappearing.